 Resume Format #3: The Hybrid resume

 A happy medium between the chronological and function formats is the hybrid resume.
 This is a newer format created to combine the best aspects of chronological and functional resumes.
 This format highlights relevant skills while providing details regarding a candidate’s work history.

 When to Use a Hybrid Resume

 The hybrid format is great for new graduates, entry-level job seekers, those with little experience, career changers, career re-entry, or those with a strong chronological resume who would like to display additional skills or accomplishments towards the top of their resume.
 It’s a great option for when you’re not quite sure which resume format applies to you.

 Hybrid resumes are extremely effective in diminishing impact of gaps by filling in additional space with information about key skills and accomplishments.
-Here are some other ways to handle resume gaps.
 Perhaps you are a project manager who wants to really show off some key projects that you take great pride in, this would be the format for you.

 Bonus Resume Tip: Getting Started